 But quite a few SEO agencies broke Google’s rules with their approach to ‘outreach’.
 Semrush, for example, launched a new service offering ‘guest blog posts’ (or byliners/op-eds as they’re more commonly known in the PR world).
 This was a manual outreach service delivering guaranteed links.

-Google was all over this and Semrush instantly shut the service down.
+Google was all over this, and Semrush instantly shut the service down.
 But why was this not allowed?

-- Semrush asked for the target URL and anchor text – if you can stipulate this then it indicates a degree of control over the coverage – and this screams spam.
+- Semrush asked for the target URL and anchor text — if you can stipulate, this then it indicates a degree of control over the coverage — and this screams spam.
 PR professionals work very hard just to get basic messaging included in coverage when dealing with journalists, let alone getting links to certain landing pages included (almost impossible unless you’ve got great content on your domain that the journalist is referencing).

 - They refer to the service as ‘guest post outreach’ — Google isn’t a fan of ‘guest posting’ due to its association with link spam.
 Buying or selling links for ranking purposes is included as part of this.

 - It promises post publication in 16 days or less.
-Again, PR professionals often have to wait weeks or months for coverage depending on the editorial opportunity.
+Again, PR professionals often have to wait weeks or months for coverage, depending on the editorial opportunity.
 If you can control publication time, you control the opportunity.
 If you control the opportunity, then you’re essentially paying for an advert.
 Google does not permit followed links in adverts (since you’re gaming the PageRank system).

 So, should you use digital PR for link building?

 Just remember that links aren’t everything when it comes to SEO.
 In fact, Google has recently downplayed the importance of links as a ranking factor.
 However, this doesn’t mean you shouldn’t continue to use digital PR to secure brand mentions (either linked or unlinked).
+If you want more of a deep dive on the value of backlinks in SEO and digital PR today, check out our blog: How important are backlinks for SEO in 2024 — and is link building still worth it?

 Other than link building, there are three other main reasons you should use digital PR to support SEO:

-1. Improving click through rate
+1. Improving click-through rate

 Google’s former chief of search quality Udi Manber testified: “The ranking itself is affected by the click data.
 If we discover that, for a particular query, hypothetically, 80 percent of people click on Result No. 2 and only 10 percent click on Result No. 1, after a while we figure out, well, probably Result 2 is the one people want.
 So we’ll switch it.”